U.S. Department of State Seal

 Email: ConsularAgencyPoznan@state.gov

 U.S. citizens are restricted from entering Poland from Belarus and Russia unless they meet one of the exceptions currently in place.
-You may find the list of exceptions on the Polish Border Guard website.
+You may find the current list of exceptions at the following websites:

-U.S. citizens who do not meet one of the listed exceptions, but who want to return to the United States from Belarus by transiting through Poland, may seek a special permit to enter Poland only at the border crossing point in Brest-Terespol.
+U.S. citizens who do not meet one of the listed exceptions, but who want to return/evacuate from Belarus to the United States in transit through Poland or who need to enter Poland for humanitarian reasons, may seek a special permit to enter Poland only at the border crossing point in Brest-Terespol.

 Traveling Through Europe: If you are planning to visit or travel through European countries, you should be familiar with the requirements of the Schengen Agreement.